shin71/Shivansh-Singla-UE203109-CSE-2-AI-LAB/lab_3_iterative_deepening_search/readme.md

-# the programs are interactive only input they require are num of nodes,num of edges and list of edges
+## the programs are interactive only input they require are num of nodes,num of edges and list of edges

+## note - nodes are 0 based

 ### Input data
 <pre>